maxlpy/TestAnalysis/README.md

 Run JSHint on sourse code

     jshint subject.js
-Get analysis result
+Analysis results

     subject.js: line 4, col 10, Use '===' to compare with 'null'.
     subject.js: line 8, col 15, Missing semicolon.
     subject.js: line 9, col 6, Unnecessary semicolon.
-    3 errors
+    <b>3 errors</b>

 ### Extended Analysis using JSHint with a new rule
-According to the above analysis result of JSHint, we got 3 errors.
+According to the above analysis result of JSHint, we got `3 errors`.
 JSHint comes with a default set of warnings but it was designed to be very configurable.

-There are [three ways](http://jshint.com/docs/) to configure your copy of JSHint.
+#### JSHint Configuration

+JSHint comes with a default set of warnings but it was designed to be very configurable.
+There are [three ways](http://jshint.com/docs/) to configure your copy of JSHint: you can either specify the configuration file manually via the --config flag, use a special file `.jshintrc` or put your config into your projects package.json file under the jshintConfig property.
+In case of .jshintrc, JSHint will start looking for this file in the same directory as the file that's being linted.
+If not found, it will move one level up the directory tree all the way up to the filesystem root.

 We used the second methd to create a special file `.jshintrc` and put this config into the directory of our project.
-In case of `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.
+Due to `.jshintrc`, JSHint will start looking for this file in the same directory as the file that's being linted.

 For example, `error1: subject.js: line 4, col 10, Use '===' to compare with 'null'.` We can ignore this rule via changing the JSHint configure file with following steps.

 Configure the rules in the JSHint configure file and implement a new analysis.